At exactly 4:00 p.m., the bus began to move.

 The carrots slipped from his grasp.

-Without thinking, he slipped between crates, folded himself in shadows.
+Without thinking, he folded into the shadows between crates.
 The world narrowed.
 Then vanished.

-When he woke, the air was different.
-The hum of blades gone.
-The silence louder.
+When he woke, the air felt different.
+The hum of blades was gone.
+Silence louder.

 He stepped out.